dojo/dojo.io/site/source/tutorials/vdom_abstractions.md

 }, [ 'Click me!' ]);
 ```

 Like `v`, children passed to this function may be the results of `v` or `w` calls, as well as strings, `null`, or `undefined`.
-But these children will be added to the resulting virtual DOM tree at the point that widget decides.
-The widget is free to place these values as it decides, including placing them at different points in its hierarchy or omitting them altogether.
+But these children will be added to the resulting virtual DOM tree at the point that the widget decides, including placing them at different points in its hierarchy or omitting them altogether.
 Documentation for each widget should be consulted to see how these children are used.